 In many scenarios, if blood is flowing out, we must apply Pressure to stop bleeding first.
 More details on SGSecure website.

-I invited a few models to refresh my First Aid skills.
+First Aid at home, I invited a few models to refresh my skills.

 We have heard how AED can help shock a heart to pump again.
 But you need to know where to find an AED first.